-Mr Myers, an Accountant by profession, experienced many years in ASX listed companies from positions in senior management and executive capacities to board participation roles.
-During his career he has been instrumental in the capital raisings and financial management of these companies.
-With skills and knowledge gained from vast experiences in corporate, exploration and operational areas, Mr Myers has played a key role in maintaining the Company's financial stability.
+Mr Myers is an Accountant who has held senior management, executive and board participation roles in ASX listed companies.
+During his career he has had considerable experience in all corporate matters from capital raisings to financial management of these companies.
+He has had relevant African experience through involvement in exploration projects in Eritrea, Kenya, Namibia and Tanzania.
 Mr Myers joined Pancontinental in March 2004 as Company Secretary and was appointed Finance Director in January 2009.

-Mr Myers has been an alternate Director of East Africa Resources Limited since June 2010, although he resigned from the position during the financial year (April 2015).
+Mr Myers was an alternate Director of East Africa Resources Limited from June 2010, to April 2015.